Surgical First Assist

 Demonstrate Proficiency in Pharmacology and Patient Care Management

-You will learn how to use pharmaceutical drugs throughout the perioperative process, including their effects and interactions.
-You’ll also develop skills in diagnostic testing interpretation, wound healing techniques, trauma response, preoperative and postoperative nutrition management, and techniques for maintaining homeostasis to ensure optimal patient outcomes.
+You will gain an understanding pharmaceutical drugs are used throughout the perioperative process, including their effects and interactions.
+You’ll also develop skills in wound healing techniques, trauma response, preoperative and postoperative nutrition management, and techniques for maintaining homeostasis to ensure optimal patient outcomes.

 Surgical First Assist